Perth-hir House: Architecture and description

 The site of Perth-hir stands in a bend of the River Monnow, to the north-west of Rockfield village.
 Perth-hir appears to have been rectangular in plan, covering an area of roughly 50M square.
 Evidence of the moat, referenced by both Coxe and Barker Beaumont, remains.
+Elisabeth Whittle, in her Glamorgan and Gwent volume of the Ancient and Historic Wales series of guides published in 1992, notes the large ditch to the north and east of the house.
 Cadw dates the mansion to the 16th century, while the Royal Commission on the Ancient and Historical Monuments of Wales (RCAHMW) favours a slightly earlier date in the 15th.
 The extant remains comprise a section of wall, with an inset window, some 6M in length, and between 2 and 3M high.
 Fox and Raglan note the window's "ogee arch", a popular style in Monmouthshire at that date.
 The house was obviously of some grandeur; Coxe referenced the "long and lofty" great hall, and Peter Smith, in his study, Houses of the Welsh Countryside, records both an "ornate roof", and evidence of decorative heraldry.

 The garden surrounding the site of the house is also recorded by the RCAHMW.
 It dates the gardens to the 15th century and notes their considerable extent, 68m by 88m.
 Part of a tower, or turret, stands at the eastern edge of the garden.
 RCAHMW is clear that it was not a dovecote but is uncertain as to its purpose.
 The remains of the house, and its site, are a scheduled monument.